-(a) Competition.
-During the Employment Term and during the "Applicable Period" (as defined below), the Executive will not directly or indirectly (as a shareholder, general partner, member or other owner, director, officer, executive employee, manager, consultant, independent contractor, advisor or otherwise) engage in competition with, or own any interest in, perform any services for, participate in or be connected with any business or organization which engages in competition with the Company within the meaning of Section 10(d); provided, however, that the provisions of this Section 10(a) shall not be deemed to prohibit the Executive's (i) ownership of not more than two percent (2%) of the total shares of all classes of stock outstanding of any publicly held company; (ii) ownership, whether through direct or indirect stock holdings or otherwise, of one percent (1%) or more of any other business; or (iii) ability to invest, as a limited partner, in any private equity, mezzanine or similar investment fund.
-For purposes of this Agreement, the "Applicable Period" shall mean the twenty-four (24) month period following the termination of the Executive's employment hereunder for any reason whatsoever.

-- (b) Non-Solicitation.
+- (a) Competition.
+During the Employment Term and during the "Applicable Period" (as defined below), the Executive will not directly or indirectly (as a shareholder, general partner, member or other owner, director, officer, executive employee, manager, consultant, independent contractor, advisor or otherwise) engage in competition with, or own any interest in, perform any services for, participate in or be connected with any business or organization which engages in competition with the Company within the meaning of Section 10(d); provided, however, that the provisions of this Section 10(a) shall not be deemed to prohibit the Executive's (i) ownership of not more than two percent (2%) of the total shares of all classes of stock outstanding of any publicly held company or (ii) ability to invest, as a limited partner, in any private equity, mezzanine or similar investment fund.
+For purposes of this Agreement, the "Applicable Period" shall mean the period of time following the termination of the Executive's employment in which any severance payments are owed to the Executive by the Company. - (b) Non-Solicitation.
 During the Employment Term and during the Applicable Period, the Executive will not directly or indirectly induce or attempt to induce any management employee of any of the Company to leave the employ of the Company, or in any way interfere with the relationship between any of the Company and any employee thereof. - (c) Non-Interference.
 During the Employment Term and during the Applicable Period, the Executive will not directly or indirectly hire, engage, send any work to, place orders with, or in any manner be associated with any investment bank, private equity group, financial institution or other business relation of the Company if such action would be known by him to have a material adverse effect on the business, assets or financial condition of the Company or materially interfere with the relationship between any such person or entity and the Company.